Malgorzata S. Zywno: Life and work

-Zywno was born in Poland and arrived in Canada as a government sponsored refugee, after she refused to join the PolishCommunist Party or work for the secret police.
+Zywno was born in Poland and arrived in Canada as a government-sponsored refugee, after she refused to join the Polish Communist Party or work for the secret police.

-She graduated from Technical University of Lodz, the University of Toronto, and from Glasgow Caledonian University.
+She graduated from the Technical University of Lodz, the University of Toronto, and from Glasgow Caledonian University.
 She received her P.Eng licence in 1984.

 In her role at Toronto Metropolitan University she is a member of the Ryerson Women in Engineering Committee which encourages young women to consider engineering as a field of study.

 Awards and honours

 She has received several awards for her teaching work, and promotion of engineering to women: